New JWST redshifts for the host galaxies of CDF-S XT1 and XT2: understanding their nature: Data

-The host galaxies of XT1 and XT2 were identified with IDs 180371 and 283332, respectively, in the JADES catalog.
-For CDF-S XT1, the revised position of its host galaxy is $\alpha _{\rm J2000}=$-27$^\circ$51$\arcmin$33$\arcsec$.96, while the host galaxy of CDF-S XT2 is now centered at $\alpha _{\rm J2000}=$-27$^\circ$52$\arcmin$24$\arcsec$.21.
-Figures~\ref{fig:imaging_XRT_141001} and \ref{fig:imaging_XRT_150322} depict HST and JWST images of the fields of CDF-S XT1 and XT2, respectively.
+The host galaxies of XT1 and XT2 are identified with IDs 180371 and 283332, respectively, in the JADES catalog.
+For CDF-S XT1, the revised position of its host galaxy is $\alpha _{\rm J2000}=$-27$^\circ$51$\arcmin$33$\arcsec$.96, while the host galaxy of CDF-S XT2 is now centered at $\alpha_{\rm J2000}=$03$^{\rm h}$32$^{\rm m}$18$^{\rm s}$.39 and $\delta_{\rm J2000}=$-27$^\circ$52$\arcmin$24$\arcsec$.21.
+Figures~\ref{fig:imaging_XRT_141001} and \ref{fig:imaging_XRT_150322} depict a sub-sample of HST and JWST images of the fields of CDF-S XT1 and XT2, respectively.
 The \emph{red circles} denote the 1-$\sigma$ positional uncertainty of the \emph{Chandra} detections, while the cyan dot represents the host centroid (see $\S$\ref{sec:CXO} for more details).
 Tables~\ref{tab:XT1_photometry} and \ref{tab:XT2_photometry} list the JWST and HST host photometry of XT1 and XT2, respectively.